TV or not TV? - That is the Question

 The smart traditional producers have seen the opportunity in the online space - mychonny, the Kates, the Hipsters and many others have migrated.
 The latest is Homecoming Queens going to SBS on demand, with remarkably collegiate support of Screen Qld, Film Vic and Screen Aus.

-Taking as different approach to bridging the divide is Paul Walton from Princess Pictures.
-His approach is one of aggregation - why bring just one YouTuber across when there are many hungry for a paycheque from deep pocketed broadcasters like Foxtel.
+Taking a different approach to bridging the divide is Paul Walton from Princess Pictures.
+His approach is one of aggregation - why bring just one YouTuber across when there are many hungry for a paycheque from deep pocketed broadcasters like Foxtel?